 Symphony in Your City

 The Jacksonville Symphony prides itself on sharing the gift of music with tens of thousands of people each year outside of the concert hall, and engaging community members through a variety of musical opportunities.
 This outreach includes community concerts, chamber ensemble performances in classrooms, libraries, senior centers, and nursing homes, our deepening connection with diverse populations, and collaborations with local nonprofits and Duval County Public Schools.
+Added in the 2016-2017 season, the Jacksonville Symphony now offers a multimedia chamber orchestra ensemble for high school students.
+To request an ensemble, click one of the options below.

 Time to oil those rusty valves, rosin the bow and dust off the old horn.
 The Jacksonville Symphony invites YOU to join them in this one-in-a-lifetime opportunity to perform onstage at Jacoby Symphony Hall under the direction of the Jacksonville Symphony conductors and alongside some of your favorite Jacksonville Symphony musicians.
 NO AUDITION NECESSARY!